King001k/Kingsleys-Repositary/README.md

 - 📱 Progressive Web Apps (PWAs) optimized for low-bandwidth and mobile-first use
 - 🧩 Collaborative open-source tools that solve community or industry-specific problems

-These projects help me turn my vision into reality — solving real-world problems with code.
+These projects help me turn my vision into reality, solving real-world problems with code.

 ---